BrucePerens/rigcontrol/README.md

 line inputs and microphone preamplifiers, for debugging.
-There is a USB serial interface for debugging, and additional serial and digital outputs sufficient for controlling serial rig control interfaces such as Yaesu's *CAT* and operating a T/R input or other peripherals.
-Logic levels are 3.3 volts, and not 5V-tolerant.
+There is a USB serial interface for debugging, and additional serial and digital outputs sufficient for controlling serial rig control interfaces such as Yaesu's *CAT* and ICOM's *CI-V*, and operating a T/R input or other peripherals.
+Logic levels are 3.3 volts, and inputs are 5V tolerant when neither of the internal pull-up and pull-down resistors are configured.
+This probably allows direct control of logic-level interfaces such as CAT, since the 3V output is high enough to be sensed as a logic one by 5V logic.
 CW and RTTY control is possible but not yet implemented in software.